 John is sitting in a cafe, just across the road from the Islington Centre for Refugees and Migrants. “[In]this place I feel truly cared about”.
 He is sipping a glass of water and recalling growing up in the DRC, living at his family home.
 Times were always very hard, food and work scarce.
-When, aged 26, Eric was offered a job with the government working in an office he saw it as a good opportunity to earn a living and help his family.
+When, aged 26, John was offered a job with the government working in an office he saw it as a good opportunity to earn a living and help his family.

 “What I had not realised” he says now “is that the job offer was just a way of getting people in to become soldiers to fight for the government.
 In 2000 we were told we must go to where the war was.”